chivoi/lineup/README.md

 * **aws-sdk-s3** - to enable AWS cloud storage
 * **stripe** - for secure payments
 * **cancancan** - for user authorization
+* **mailgun-ruby** - to integrate ActionMailer with Mailgun

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other

 The app has a total of 13 models (not including ability model from CanCanCan and application record).<br>
 The two main entities are Gigs and Users.<br>
 The Gig has features, styles and types of music.
 ## Discuss the database relations to be implemented in your application

 ##	Provide your database schema design

 ##	Describe the way tasks are allocated and tracked in your project

+As this was my first experience with the experience-based user stories, I had to have 2 Trello boards.
+One with the user stories, and another one with simple todo-style tasks that I understand and that help me organize.
+The first admin-board cards were labelled on the basis of the task being a "donut", a "sprinkle" and "difficult to implement", and the admin board ones were labelled based on a timeline of the project: stage1 (MVP), stage2, 3 and 4 with mostly "if I have time" type of tasks.

+At the starting stages of the project, I had many ideas and I made many task cards, but as the project went on I had to scale it down multiple times, based on a new data of how long I take to accomplish a task (being new to Rails, it was a bit hard to scope the tasks right away, most of them ended up taking double-tripple the time I initially estimated), so many low-priority cards ended up beign archived or changed.
+For example, the search feature, initially I wanted to implement an extended search with Ransack gem, but with the time I had, I could only implement a simple one value search through ActiveRecord queries.

+All the cards can be viewed on [this public Trello board](https://trello.com/b/i6AEYcmU/lineup-admin).